Inferring correlated distributions: boosted top jets: Results

 As detailed in previous paragraphs, the marginal distributions are used to define the prior distributions.
 For the model with no correlations, the marginal distributions are also the target or ``true'' distributions against which we compare both the prior and the posterior distributions.
 For the model with correlations, the ``true'' distributions consist of the distributions in marginal space obtained along with the transfer matrix.

 Furthermore, in order to study the degree of dependence of the inferred parameters on the priors, we evaluate the inference outputs for two different allowed variations ($\Sigma=100,1400$) of the prior distributions around the corresponding mean values, which we term ``loose'' and ``tight'' accounting for the restrictions that they impose on the posterior.
 In addition, we aim at studying the inference performance in unbalanced samples of top and QCD jets.
 Therefore, we set the fraction of top jets $\pi_1=0.3$, independently of the number of events in the sample.
 Since we observed, as in principle expected, that a larger fraction turned out to improve the distinction between classes, we consider this relatively low top jets fraction as a conservative value to determine the goodness of the inference procedure.
-Much lower fractions will negatively affect the inference performance.
+Much lower fractions will negatively affect the inference performance, although we have not explicitly explored the lowest sensitivity of the tagger since we expect fairly enriched samples to be available from $t\bar t$ production.